ISS Astronauts Begin Testing BEAM — The World's First Inflatable Space Habitat

 Reading Comprehension (6 questions)

-- How did it get to the International Space Station?
+- What is BEAM?
+How did it get to the International Space Station?

 Critical Thinking Challenge